fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 * **Prefer explicit function passing for generic code.** In F# there are now three mechanisms to do type-level abstraction: Explicit function passing, IWSAMs and SRTP.
 Within F#, when writing generic code, explicit function passing should generally be preferred.
 SRTP and IWSAMs can be used as needed.
 See examples above.

 * **Go light on the SRTP.**  Some of the changes in this RFC enable nicer SRTP programming.
-Some of the above guidance applies to SRTP - for example do not use SRTP as a composition framework.
+Some of the above guidance applies to SRTP - for example do not use SRTP as a composition framework, albeit SRTP doesn't couple with a specific type, it has same flaws of not allowing extra context to be closed over, when compared to regular functional composition.

 * **For generic math, use SRTP or IWSAM.** Generic math works well with either.
 F# SRTP code is often quicker to write, requires less thought to make generic and has better performance do to inlining.
 If C#-facing, use IWSAMs for generic math code.